Treating An Adderall Addiction

 When the urge to use Adderall becomes strong, sometimes it helps to take a break.
 Stepping away from a stressful project or situation for 15 to 30 minutes can be enough time for the craving to subside.

 There are many resources available to help those with an addiction to Adderall.
-Get in touch with an addiction specialist who can help you find treatment for an Adderall addiction now.
+Get in touch with a treatment provider who can help find treatment for an Adderall addiction now.